OleksiiMyzgin/myAppShop/README.md

 ### Installation

 1. `cd` to go into the project root
-2. `npm` to install the website's npm dependencies
+2. `npm i` to install the website's npm dependencies

 ### Running locally

-1. `npm dev` to start the development server.
+1. `npm run dev` to start the development server.
 It will open automatically on http://localhost:3000/